 Welcome to Acupuncture & Wellness Kersey Mill

-After I qualified with my degree from London South Bank University I rented rooms in various locations to build up my client base and reputation as a Chinese medicine practitioner.
-I always dreamed of creating a calming and relaxing space in a beautiful environment, because I felt that acupuncture works at its best when administered in a place that allows the patient to let go and relax.
+After a long career in London I changed my path and studied a 3 year degree in Traditional Chinese Medicine at London South Bank University (qualifying in 2017).
+I always envisioned creating a calming and relaxing space in a beautiful environment because I felt that acupuncture works at its best when administered in a place that allows the patient to let go and relax.

 I look forward to welcoming you into the clinic!